Modification Date: 2019-03-13 14:58:36

 Plainsman Cone 6 Ravenscrag Slip based version of the popular floating blue recipe.
 It can be found among others at http://ravenscrag.com.

 David Shaner's cone 6 floating blue has been used for many years by thousands of potters.
-However the base is built on a the 50:30:20 Nepheline Syenite:Gerstley Borate:Silica clear base.
-This base has some troublesome issues which include slurry gelling because of the partially soluble Gerstley Borate and Nepheline Syenite, consistency and supply issues relating to Gerstley Borate, susceptibility to blistering and higher thermal expansion because of the high feldspar content.
-It was a love-hate relationship that many people had with this glaze, the pull of the appearance was enough to make many endure all of its problems.
+However the base (the clear to which the colorants are added) is 50:30:20 Nepheline Syenite:Gerstley Borate:Silica.
+This base has serious issues (including slurry gelling because of the partially soluble Gerstley Borate and Nepheline Syenite, consistency and supply issues with Gerstley Borate, susceptibility to blistering and higher thermal expansion because of the high feldspar content).
+Almost all users have thus had a love-hate relationship with this recipe.

 In this recipe we have transplanted the iron, cobalt and rutile into a the 80:20 Ravenscrag:Frit base has been conditioned with a further 10% frit addition to get more action in the crystal development and variegation).
-This affords the great workability features of this base producing a much more pleasant-to-use slurry.
-It also eliminates the solubility and consistency issues and produces a glaze of lower thermal expansion.
+This base eliminates the solubility and consistency issues and produces a glaze of lower thermal expansion.